elastic/elasticsearch-net/new_docs/contents/nest/connecting.markdown

 ## Changing the underlying connection

-By default NEST will use HTTP to chat with elasticsearch, alternative implementation of the transport layer can be injected in the constructors optional second parameter
+By default NEST will use HTTP to chat with elasticsearch, alternative implementation of the transport layer can be injected using the constructors optional second parameter

 	var client = new ElasticClient(settings, new ThriftConnection(settings));

-Nest comes with a Htpp connection `HttpConnection`, Thrift Connection `ThriftConnection` and an in memory connection that nevers hits elasticsearch `InMemoryConnection`.
+NEST comes with an Http Connection `HttpConnection`, Thrift Connection `ThriftConnection` and an In-Memory Connection `InMemoryConnection`, that nevers hits elasticsearch.

 ## Settings